-“Washington Township partners with Dublin residents and businesses, and with the City of Dublin and the Board of Education for a safe and healthy community.
-The township has great respect for the other agencies and works cooperatively with them to provide public services and save lives.”
+“Washington Township partners with Dublin residents and businesses, and with the City of Dublin and the Board of Education for a safe and healthy community.”

 Charles Kranstuber - Trustee